Adamcake/Bolt/README.md

 ## Maintenance
 When doing the initial cmake setup step, the following options exist which you may find useful.
 These are to be used for local development only.
-- `-D BOLT_HTML_DIR=/some/directory`: the location of the launcher's internal webpage content, `html/` by default
+- `-D BOLT_HTML_DIR=/some/directory`: the location of the launcher's internal webpage content, `$PWD/app/dist` by default (note: must be an ABSOLUTE path)
 - `-D BOLT_DEV_SHOW_DEVTOOLS=1`: enables chromium developer tools for the launcher
-- `-D BOLT_DEV_LAUNCHER_DIRECTORY=1`: instead of embedding the contents of the html dir into the output executable, the files will be served from disk at runtime; on supported platforms the launcher will automatically reload the page when those files are changed
+- `-D BOLT_DEV_LAUNCHER_DIRECTORY=1`: instead of embedding the contents of BOLT_HTML_DIR into the output executable, the files will be served from disk at runtime; on supported platforms the launcher will automatically reload the page when those files are changed

 ## Troubleshooting